Back to blog

 Obliterate your Heating Demand

 Medical office buildings are internal load dominated, meaning the equipment, lighting, and high occupant density create so much heat that the building needs little additional heating.
 However, it does require significant cooling.
 In contrast, in a skin load dominated building, such as a traditional single-family house, heat loss and gain through the envelope are the driving factors for the total energy use.
 Internal load dominated buildings with airtight enclosures put less pressure on meeting the heating demand and more pressure on meeting the cooling demand.
 Because the equipment and occupants create so much heat, the envelope does not need to be insulated as much as other Passive House buildings.
 A skin load dominated building would likely need triple-pane windows, but on this project, we will utilize double-pane windows.
 The envelope will consist of R-26 insulated walls, R-40 insulated roof, minimized thermal bridging, and will meet an airtightness of at least 0.08 cfm/sf when constructed.
-Taken together, we currently project that these building features result in a heating demand below 1 kBtu/sf/yr.
+Taken together, we currently project that these building features result in a heating demand of 3.9 kBtu/sf/yr.
 The 2023 Stretch Energy Code significantly reduces heating demand in buildings, reducing emissions and putting less strain on the grid during the wintertime when the temperature difference between outdoor air and indoor air is the greatest.

 Meet your Source Energy Limit

-Phius requires commercial buildings not to exceed a source energy limit of 24.5 kBtu/sf/yr.
-“Source energy” considers the total energy use: production losses in power plants and electricity transmission to the site, in addition to the energy used within the building (“site energy”).
+Phius requires commercial buildings not to exceed a source energy limit of 24.5 kBtu/sf/yr. “source energy” considers the total energy use: production losses in power plants and electricity transmission to the site, in addition to the energy used within the building (“site energy”).
 The exact amount of energy loss depends on how the electricity is produced, but Phius simply uses an average conversion factor of 1.8 times the site energy.
 Medical office buildings naturally have high “process” or “plug” loads due to energy-hungry equipment such as MRI’s.
 That makes it challenging to not exceed the source energy limit.
 Phius, on a case-by-case basis, will evaluate the energy consumption of a building and determine if the source energy limit can be increased due to unavoidable process loads.
-For our project, Phius preliminarily increased the source energy limit to 34.5 kBtu/sf/yr, an allowance of 10 above the starting requirement.
+For our project, Phius preliminarily increased the source energy limit to 31 kBtu/sf/yr, an allowance of 6.5 above the starting requirement.
 This building will be designed with high-performance all-electric mechanical systems, including energy recovery ventilators (ERVs) with enthalpy wheels, which provide energy recovery at 80+/-% efficiency.
-On-site solar panels may be required to offset the high process and plug loads in order to meet the source energy limit with a reasonable cushion.
+On-site solar panels are required to offset the high process and plug loads in order to meet the source energy limit with a reasonable cushion.

 Take Advantage of Incentives